 All people who battle with body hatred and eating problems, have a story from childhood featuring an insensitive family member who reflected the their body back to them in a negative way.
-Words matter quite a bit from these stories, and body-comments from childhood seem to stick forever.
+Words matter quite a bit from these stories, and body-comments from childhood seem to stick well into adulthood.

 The words used in your home become the language your children learn to speak, because that’s what’s spoken to them.
 These words are like the wallpaper in the background of a child’s mind.
 This room to the right represents your daughter's mind -– what she could be thinking and what she believes from the messages she hears.
 (TRIVIA: Do you recognize this room to the right -- email me if you do!)

 I’ve complied a bunch of comments that are typical from stories of people who dislike their bodies.
 These stories are loaded with explicit and implicit messages.
 An implicit message is the lesson the child receives from from another person's words or behavior.
 This lesson may not have been intended by the speaker; parents often miss this part -- the view from inside their child's mind.
 In these stories:

 - There are lots and lots of fathers and mothers who tell their kids that they are putting on weight, or worse, getting fat – these are damaging explicit messages,

 - There are fathers who comment on hot actresses on TV or large-bodied woman walking down the street – the implicit message to daughters and sons is that women exist to look good for men,

 - There are lots of brothers or sisters who tease their sibling about their body size – which is bullying (there is a whole body of research on the psychological effects of teasing -- teasing about body size is one of most damaging kinds),